System FR as Foundations for Stainless: A Bidirectional Type-Checking Algorithm

 \subsection{Annotated Terms}

-In order to guide our type-checking algorithm, we require terms to be annotated with types.
-We give in Figure~\ref{fig:terms} the grammar for \emph{type-annotated terms}.
+In order to guide our type-checking algorithm, we require terms to be annotated.
+We give in Figure~\ref{fig:terms} the grammar for \emph{annotated terms}.
 The term $\tinstforall{t_1}{t_2}$ is used to instantiate a term $t_1$ which has a type of the form $\tforall{x}{\tau_2}{\tau}$ to a particular term $t_2$ of type $\tau_2$, in the \textit{(Infer~Forall~Instantiation)} type inference rule of Figure~\ref{fig:bidirectional-infer}.
+The term $\tunfoldposin{t_1}{t_2}$ is an annotated variant of $\tunfoldin{t_1}{t_2}$ (see rules \textit{(Infer~Unfold)} and \textit{(Infer~Unfold~Positive)} in Figure~\ref{fig:bidirectional-infer}).
+We discuss the difference between these rules in Section~\ref{sec:running-example2-streams}.

 The type $\tuletintype{x}{t_2}{\tau}$ represents the type $\tau$ where the variable $x$ is bound to $t_2$ by using {\tt let}'s in each term that appears in $\tau$.
 The formal definition is given in Section~\ref{sec:bidi}.